Monkestation/Monkestation2.0/monkestation/code/modules/NTSL/code/readme.md

 - code\game\machinery\telecomms\machines\server.dm -- Added stuff to make the servers actually compile NTSL
 - code\modules\research\techweb\all_nodes.dm -- Added the programming console thingy to the telecomms techweb

-- interface\skin.dmf -- Added stuff to make NTSL code editing UI work... im sorry... i really need to turn it to TGUI

 - icons\ui_icons\achievements.dmi -- Added the achievement icon for loud and silent birb
 - icons\obj\card.dmi -- Added the icon for signal techs

+- tgui\packages\tgui\interfaces\common\JobToIcon.ts -- Added an icon state to the signal techs so they show up in TGUI

 ### Included files that are not contained in this module: